-Strategically, we offer a mix of square footage that is non-climate controlled and climate controlled, with non-climate controlled space having minimal environmental affect.
+Strategically, we offer a mix of square footage that is non-climate controlled and climate controlled, with nonclimate controlled space having minimal environmental affect.
 For our properties that offer climate controlled storage, we regulate inside temperatures at moderate levels to safeguard contents while minimizing energy required for heating or cooling.
 Operationally, water usage is very low, and minimal daily client activity contributes to limiting our carbon footprint within our communities.

-At the end of 2021, StorageVault operated 28 stores with solar panels installed and will continue to expand solar panel installations across our portfolio.
+As of March 31, 2022, StorageVault operated 28 stores with solar panels installed and will continue to expand solar panel installations across our portfolio.
 Our solar panel installations utilize available roof space to generate electricity for consumption while providing a solid financial return, demonstrating that sustainability efforts not only benefit the environment and community, but also our shareholders.